Frequently Asked Questions

 SELECT A QUESTION BELOW TO FIND THE ANSWER

 CoachArt children have chronic, physical illnesses and conditions that require ongoing treatment.
 These are children living with arthritis, cancer, cerebral palsy, diabetes, heart disease, HIV, kidney failure, Spina Bifida, craniofacial anomalies and various orthopedic disabilities, among other conditions.
+See a list of qualifying diagnoses here.
 Not all chronic illnesses are accompanied by physical symptoms, and many times CoachArt kids look and act just like their healthy siblings.
 All chronically ill children who participate in our program receive a medical consent from their doctor before participating in any CoachArt lesson so that we can be aware of any special needs or limitations.

 CoachArt volunteers teach lessons in music, tennis, painting, yoga, photography, golf, dance, cooking and more.
 All lesson options will be discussed during your initial orientation.
 Class options change frequently, so we recommend children list several choices on their application and CoachArt will make every effort to match the classes of their choice.

 The CoachArt program is completely free for families!
 All materials needed for the lessons will be provided.
 We ask our coaches to cover the cost of their background check ($33.50) but a hardship waiver is available.

 Each student must complete an online or hard copy application before participating in the program (apply online in English or Spanish).
 Children with a chronic illness must also have their doctor sign a consent form.
 After CoachArt receives the completed application, we’ll send you a monthly e-newsletter with sign-ups for group lessons and we’ll send you text messages with in-home lesson opportunities.